hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 The following terms are used throughout this document:

-**ACEGF**
+**ACE-GF**
-: Atomic Context-Encoded Generation Framework.
+: Atomic Cryptographic Entity Generative Framework.
 A cryptographic framework that enables deterministic reconstruction of digital identities from user-held credentials without requiring persistent storage of a master secret.

 **Credential**
-: A user-provided secret input to ACEGF, such as a passphrase, mnemonic, or other high-entropy material.
+: A user-provided secret input to ACE-GF, such as a passphrase, mnemonic, or other high-entropy material.
 Credentials are supplied at the time of identity reconstruction and are not persistently stored by the framework.

 **Identity**
-: A stable cryptographic identity derived via ACEGF.
-An identity may correspond to one or more public/private key pairs, addresses, or identifiers, depending on the application context in which ACEGF is applied.
+: A stable cryptographic identity derived via ACE-GF.
+An identity may correspond to one or more public/private key pairs, addresses, or identifiers, depending on the application context in which ACE-GF is applied.

 **Context**
-: An explicit domain-separation parameter used by ACEGF to ensure that derived material for different purposes, algorithms, or applications remains cryptographically isolated.
+: An explicit domain-separation parameter used by ACE-GF to ensure that derived material for different purposes, algorithms, or applications remains cryptographically isolated.

 **Rekeying**
 : The process of changing credentials associated with an existing identity while preserving the underlying identity semantics.
-In ACEGF, rekeying does not require persistent state or regeneration of the identity.
+In ACE-GF, rekeying does not require persistent state or regeneration of the identity.

 **Profile**
-: A specification that defines how ACEGF is applied within a specific application domain.
-Profiles may impose additional constraints, parameters, or output formats, but do not modify the core ACEGF construction defined in this document.
+: A specification that defines how ACE-GF is applied within a specific application domain.
+Profiles may impose additional constraints, parameters, or output formats, but do not modify the core ACE-GF construction defined in this document.

 **Wallet Application Profile**
-: An application profile that applies ACEGF to cryptocurrency wallet systems, including multi-algorithm key derivation and migration from legacy wallet formats.
-This profile is illustrative and does not constrain other applications of ACEGF.
+: An application profile that applies ACE-GF to cryptocurrency wallet systems, including multi-algorithm key derivation and migration from legacy wallet formats.
+This profile is illustrative and does not constrain other applications of ACE-GF.

 # Architecture and Design Principles